max-prokopenko/react-native-craftsman/README.md

 # react-native-craftsman

-This tool makes building reqact-native apps fast and easy.
+This tool makes building react-native apps fast and easy.

 Setting up the project with Redux, React-Navigation and ui-kit takes one command!